 Login to STAR and select the Timetable link from the top of the screen.
 Your personal timetable will display in grid format by default. to change to list format click on the "show as list" button.

-To change your allocation, click on the activity listed on the left hand side to display your allocation and the other available timeslots.
-Click on "SELECT" to select a different timeslot.
+You can change your allocation by clicking on the activity listed on the left hand side to display your allocation and the other available timeslots.
+Click "SELECT" to select a different timeslot.
 A confirmation message will appear confirming your change was successful.
+If you cannot view your allocation, please contact Customer Service

 The process for changing allocation using your phone or tablet is the same as if you were using a PC.